Trump rips 'all talk,' 'no action' civil rights icon Lewis

 "John Lewis is an icon of the Civil Rights Movement who is fearless in the pursuit of justice and equality.
 He deserves better than this," she tweeted.

+Rep. Keith Ellison, who is vying to become the Democratic National Committee chairman, said Trump has "no clue" who Lewis is.

+".@repjohnlewis knows true sacrifice. @realDonaldTrump has no clue.
+When cluelessness collides with power oppression results.
+Resistance," the Minnesota lawmaker said.

-Republican Sen. Ben Sasse, a frequent Trump critic, praised Lewis, "John Lewis and his 'talk' have changed the world."
+And Republican Sen. Ben Sasse, a frequent Trump critic, praised Lewis, "John Lewis and his 'talk' have changed the world."

 Lewis is one of an increasing number of Democratic lawmakers who are boycotting Trump's inauguration after learning more about Russia's role in the 2016 election.
 Intelligence agencies have said Russia hacked Democratic groups with the intent of hurting Clinton's campaign and aiding Trump's.
 The President-elect has repeatedly expressed skepticism at the conclusions.